ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 ::::::Exercise
 <!-- Varying Length -->

 In the following video you will see three pendulums all having the same mass (mass 2) and initial angle of $10^{\circ}$.
 The only thing that varies among runs is the length.
 After the first run, there will be a brief close-up of the mass with a meterstick in the background.
 You can use this to make your own length measurement.
-For the second run, the length will be 40 cm, and for the third it will be 24 cm.
+For the second run, the length will be 40 $\rm cm$, and for the third it will be 24 $\rm cm$.

 1. Use the same method as in Exercises 1 and 2 to measure the average period for each pendulum length.